|About Transmission Symptoms Diagnosis Treatment Prevention|

 Chlamydophila felis is a common infection caused by an intracellular bacterium (a bacterium which lives inside the host’s cells).
 The family Chlamydiae is now divided into two genera, Chlamydia and Chlamydophila.
 The genus Chlamydophila contains four species, including Chlamydophila felis, a causative agent for conjunctivitis in cats.

-The predominant clinical sign of C. Felis is conjunctivitis; an abnormal eye discharge due to inflammation of the conjunctiva, the membrane lining the inside of the eyelid and the white part of the eye itself (sclera).
+The incubation period is between 3 to 10 days.
+Conjunctivitis is the predominant clinical sign of C. Felis which is an abnormal eye discharge due to inflammation of the conjunctiva, the membrane lining the inside of the eyelid and the white part of the eye itself (sclera).

 The eyes initially develop a watery discharge, as the infection progresses, the conjunctiva becomes reddened and swollen and the discharge becomes thicker.
 It may start out with discharge from one eye but usually, spreads to both eyes.
 Symptoms usually appear around 5 days after exposure.